banda-niranjan/spectral-analysis/README.md

 # Cold State Spectral Analysis using Oscilloscope, Function Generator, Spectrometer and LDM Module

+## Description

+Plichtpraktikum results for cold state measurements obtained for a laser detector module of a semiconductor laser of 910 nm wavelength with changes in various parameters like pulse repitition rate, trigger delay, integration time, pulse width etc.

+## Usage

-Obtains the spectrum from spectrometer in a cold state measurement form a laser, whose input parameters are:
+Obtains the spectrum from Thor Labs spectrometer in a cold state measurement form a laser, whose input parameters are:

 - "freq" - Pulse Freq.: 10 Hz
 - "charge_start" - pulse start time: 1 $\mu$ s